kgateway-dev/kgateway/docs/content/security/rate_limiting/rulepriority/_index.md

 to the `Descriptor` definition:

-- when evaluating matched rules, only rules with the highest weight (of the matched rules) are processed; if any of these rules trigger rate limiting then the entire request will return a 429.
+- when evaluating matched rules, only rules with the highest weight (of the matched rules) are processed; if any of these rules trigger rate limiting then the entire request will return HTTP 429.
 Matched rules that are not considered for rate-limiting are ignored in the rate limit server, and their request count is not incremented in the rate limit server cache.
 - `alwaysApply` is a boolean override for rule priority via weighted rules.
 Any rule matching a request with